 Known as a medical emergency, Retinal Detachment is the separation of the retinal tissue (neural layer) from the layer of blood vessels (that provide it nutrients and oxygen).
 When the cells are deprived of oxygen, they are unable to compose a clear picture.
 While the initial detachment could be restricted, if left untreated for a long time, it can cause blindness in the affected eye.

 - PVD causes a tear in the retina and allows the fluid or water of the eye to seep under it which detaches the retina from its supporting layer.

 - Myopia or better known as short-sightedness is a very strong risk factor for RD.
 Up to 10% of myopic eyes have retinal thinning and holes in the periphery that can lead to RD.
 The RD in myopia can occur at a very young age also.

 - Retinal detachments are also caused by injury to the head or eye.

 - Diabetes and Hypertension can also lead to Retinal Detachment

 How do we treat retinal detachment?

 - Most RDs are managed with a Sutureless high-speed Vitrectomy technique, where 3 holes are created in the white portion of the eye to reattach the retina.
-After Re-attaching retina, Surgeon fixes it with laser and supports it by filling Gas or Silicone Oil in the eye.
+After Re-attaching the retina, the Surgeon fixes it with a laser and supports it by filling Gas or Silicone Oil in the eye.